bbauska/W3Cx-5of5/README.md

 Let&apos;s try with age = 8.

-With age equals to 8, this is false, age &gt; 12, but age &lt; 14 is true, it prints &quot;I&apos;m a young teenager&quot;.
+With age equals to 8, this is false, age > 12, but age &lt; 14 is true, it prints &quot;I&apos;m a young teenager&quot;.

 Finally, let&apos;s have a look at the === operator.